SaminGroup/Dolezal-MC2/MC2_simcells/README.md

 -------------------- End --------------------

+Make sure to list the concenrations in the same order as the line right above it.
 In both examples I selected "n" for the POTCARs -- only do this if you already have generated all the concatentated POTCARs.
 Otherwise, select "y", and POTCAR1,...POTCARm will be generated.